microsoft/DirectXTK/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Xbox One

-Developers using the Xbox One XDK need to generate the ``Src\Shaders\Compiled\XboxOne*.inc`` files to build the library as they are not included in the distribution package.
-They are built by running the script in ``Src\Shaders`` - ``CompileShaders xbox`` from the *Xbox One XDK Developer Command Prompt*.
-They are XDK version-specific.
-While they will continue to work if outdated, a mismatch will cause runtime compilation overhead that would otherwise be avoided.

 ## Release Notes

 * Starting with the June 2020 release, this library makes use of typed enum bitmask flags per the recommendation of the _C++ Standard_ section *17.5.2.1.3 Bitmask types*.
 This may have *breaking change* impacts to client code: